Robin-WZQ/AMDET/README.md

 > Erase the backdoor from the model without the knowledge of the trigger.

-- erase the pseudo-trigger
+- Erase the pseudo-trigger

 ```
 python clip_edit.py
 ```

-- generate the image by the erased model
+- Generate the image by the erased model

 ```
 python generate_image_erase.py